Skip to main content

 5. Select a Bidding Strategy for Your Campaign

-Choose the required bidding strategy for your campaign using this option.
+Choose the required bidding strategy for your campaign (see screenshot below).
 You can also choose to set a Target CPA for Maximize Conversions, a Target Cost for Maximize Clicks, and a Target ROAS for Maximize Conversions Value.
 Portfolio strategies are supported.

 6. Manage Audiences